raihankhan-rk/xmpt-cdp-quickstart/examples/cointoss/README.md

    ```
    When the creator is ready, they execute the coin toss.
 A random winner is chosen, and the prize pool is transferred to their wallet.

-6. **Results** are displayed showing all players, the winner, and payment confirmation.
+6. **Results** are displayed showing the bet topic, options, all players with their choices, the winner, and payment confirmation.

 ## Player Identification